Sophe Lux: Waking the Mystics (2007)

 The second full length Sophe Lux album, Waking The Mystics featured more theatrical vocals with operatic pop and electronic art rock influences.
-The album was recorded entirely at The Type Foundry in Portland, OR engineed by Adam Seltzer of M. Ward and The Decemberists.
+The album was recorded entirely at The Type Foundry in Portland, OR engineered by Adam Seltzer of M. Ward and The Decemberists.
 The track "Marie Antoinette Robot" was mixed by Brian Vibberts (David Byrne and Paul McCartney).

 The album features Gwynneth Haynes on lead vocals, guitar, and keys, Twayn Williams on guitars, Scott Appleman on Drums, Kelly Goodwin on keys, and Erika Miller on bass.
 The album was produced primarily by Haynes with the support of Williams, Appleman, Goodwin, and Miller.
 Choral arrangements for the rock opera inspired song "Marie Antoinette Robot" were written by Camelia Nine.

 Waking the Mystics was released on the Zarathustra Records label in 2007.
 The cover for the album, "Mr. Bunny" is by pop surrealist Marion Peck.
 The album explores themes hypnosis and consumerism, and has a song dedicated to Nietzsche's muse Lou Salome.